EOSIO/eosjs/README.md

 ### Error handling

-use `eosjs_jsonrpc.RpcError` for handling JSON-RPC Errors
+use `RpcError` for handling RPC Errors
 ```js
 ...
 try {